lgrillet/dim-estimation/README.md

 #### Notebooks
 - **scales.ipynb:** We Compute the optimal scales for different dimensions and volumes.

-- **gaps.ipynb:** We compute the gaps for different dimensions.
+- **gaps.ipynb:** We compute the gaps for different dimensions (see the article).

-- **pairs.ipynb:** We compute the number of pairs required to obtain the desired rate of success with given scales.*
+- **pairs.ipynb:** We compute the number of pairs required to obtain the desired rate of success with given scales.

 - **examples.ipynb:** Two examples of generations of data sets and estimations of dimension.